nxquang-al/CS420-Project-2/README.md

 # CS420-Project-2
 ## 1. INTRODUCTION
-This is our solution for Project 2, course CS420 - Artificial Intelligence
+This is our solution for Project 2, course CS420 - Artificial Intelligence.
 ## 2. SETUP ENVIRONMENT
 ### Install via conda
 ```bash